 🚖 BY PRIVATE DRIVER: Hiring a private driver is a great option to visit Como.
 You can enjoy the comfort and convenience of a private luxury vehicle with a driver at your disposal for the whole tour, with a local and private guide.

 🚗 BY RENTAL CAR: If you are driving from Milan, it will take you only around 1 hour to get to Lake Como around one hour to get to Como.
 When choosing a car rental online, my number one pick is always Discover Cars.
 I personally use them and love them since they meticulously search through local and international companies to get you the best deal every time.

 Read More: How to get from Milan to Lake Como

 Here is the best overview of the best places to stay for your Lake Como Itinerary!
 I also recommend you to read my complete article on the 5 Best Villages + Hotel Review in Lake Como for a complete guide to help you choose the perfect destination and accommodation for you!

 Lake Como is shaped like an inverted ‘Y’ and comprises picturesque little towns set against imposing mountains, rolling hills, and dramatic natural scenery.
 If you are wondering where is the best place to stay in Lake Como, you cannot go wrong choosing one of the 4 towns: Como, Bellagio, Varenna, or Tremezzo.

-You can also choose any of the smaller villages around the lake, but keep in mind that you would need to rent a car to get around.
+You can also choose any of the smaller villages around the lake, but keep in mind that you would need to rent a car to get around during your Lake Como itinerary.
 I have selected the best hotel options, all with great locations, and very high ratings and that fit all budgets:

 GREAT VALUE: Ostello Bello Lake Como